mark-siazon/FM-Single-Price-Grid-Component/README.md

 #### General things I've learned:

 - Review of Semantic HTML & CSS, CSS Flex Layout
+- Learned how to also use Grid Layout
 - Writing DRY code by combining similar styles

 <hr>